-The user can set any of the two adjacent pushbuttons on the transmitter to behave like a mechanical ON and OFF rocker switch (see Section 4.2.4 on page 33 on how to set to this function).
+The user can set any of the two adjacent pushbuttons on the transmitter to behave like a mechanical ON & OFF rocker switch (see Section 4.2.4 on page 39 on how to set to this function).
 When the ON output relay is closed (ON pushbutton pressed), the OFF output relay will open automatically, or vice versa.

-4.2.2.4 START/AUX Function
+4.2.2.4 START/AUX Function (EX System only)

 After initiating the START function, the START position will become an auxiliary function with momentary contact.
-For an auxiliary application such as a horn or a buzzer, connect it to the FUNC output relay (wire #5) located inside the receiver unit.
+For auxiliary applications such as a horn or a buzzer, connect it to the FUNC output relay (wire #6) located inside the receiver unit.

-4.2.2.5 Brake Function
+4.2.2.5 Brake Function (EX System only)

-When the transmitter pushbutton is released from 2nd speed up to 1st speed, both 1st and 2nd speed output relays will open for up to 1 second and then with 1st speed output relay closed thereafter (see Section 4.2.4 on page 33 on how to set to this function).
+When the transmitter pushbutton is released from 2nd speed up to 1st speed, both 1st and 2nd speed output relays will open for up to 1 second and then with 1st speed output relay closed thereafter (see Section 4.2.4 on page 39 on how to set to this function).

-4.2.2.6 Momentary Contact
+4.2.2.6 Momentary Contact (EX System only)

-When a pushbutton is released, the output relay corresponding to that pushbutton will open (see Section 4.2.4 on page 33 on how to set to this function).
+When the pushbutton is released, the output relay that corresponds to that pushbutton will open (see Section 4.2.4 on page 39 on how to set to this function).
 This type of contact usually applies to external applications such as horns or buzzers.